Gtsind/SprintDesk/README.md

 # On macOS: brew services start postgresql
 # On Linux: sudo systemctl start postgresql

+# Connect to postgresql (You will be prompted for your password)
+# On Windows:
+psql -U postgres
+# On macOS/Linux:
+sudo -u postgres psql

 # Create database and user
-sudo -u postgres psql
 CREATE DATABASE sprintdesk_db;
 CREATE USER sprintdesk_admin WITH ENCRYPTED PASSWORD 'your_secure_password';
 GRANT ALL PRIVILEGES ON DATABASE sprintdesk_db TO sprintdesk_admin;

+# Connect to the database and grant schema permissions
+\c sprintdesk_db
+GRANT ALL ON SCHEMA public TO sprintdesk_admin;
 \q
 ```